How to Choose a Boat Propeller That Won’t Drag You Down

 Material

-Composite: Composite props are made out of a plastic polymer substance and are the least expensive to produce.
-The composite prop's main job is to protect the inner workings of the boat.
+Composite: Composite props are made of plastic polymer and are the least expensive to produce.
+Their main job is to protect the inner workings of the boat.

-They're actually designed to break off if they hit something, in order to avoid damage to other parts of the boat.
-Price-wise, it's much less painful to replace a prop than your boat's whole lower unit.
+Props are designed to break off if they hit something to avoid damage to other parts of the boat.
+Price-wise, replacing a prop is much less painful than replacing your boat's whole lower unit.

 As we all know, there's no crying in baseball, but there can and will be crying in boating when you have to shell out thousands of dollars to repair that lower unit.